geopython/pywps/docs/development.rst

 5. Help and discussion
 ----------------------

 If you have any doubts or questions about this contribution process or about the code please use the `PyWPS mailing list
+<http://lists.osgeo.org/mailman/listinfo/pywps-dev>`_ or the `PyWPS Gitter
-<http://lists.osgeo.org/mailman/listinfo/pywps-dev>`_ .
-This is also the right
+<https://gitter.im/PyWPS>`_ .
+This is also the right place to propose and
-place to propose and discuss the changes you intend to introduce.
+discuss the changes you intend to introduce.